Your Guide To Rhodes Island, Greece

 Museum Of Bees And Honey

-One more original and fascinating place to see in Rhodes the museum is in Patsida, a village about 5 km from Rhodes Town.
+One more original and fascinating place to see in the Rhodes museum is in Patsida, a village about 5 km from Rhodes Town.
 The Museum of Honey and the Natural History of the Bee is an original place to visit that thoroughly explains and shows the process of beekeeping and honey production.

-Top 5 Beaches In Rhodes
+Best Beaches In Rhodes

 This famous Greek Island has also gained a reputation for its impressive beaches.
 We’ve narrowed down the most beautiful ones you shouldn’t miss during your vacation on the island.

-Also known as Lindos Beach, this shore is located about 47 km from Rhodes Town.
+Also known as Lindos Beach, this shore is about 47 km from Rhodes Town.
 It is considered one of the best beaches on the island, and it is very popular among tourists staying or visiting Lindos for the day.
 The beach features crystal clear waters, and it is fully organized.

-The main feature of this beach is its position right below the spectacular hill of Lindos, with the ancient acropolis hoovering on top of the hill.
+The main feature of this beach is its position right below the spectacular hill of Lindos, with the ancient Acropolis hoovering on top of the hill.
 You can rent sunbeds and umbrellas, have lunch in the local seaside taverns, or even try water sports.

-Limanaki Agios Pavlos, Lindos
+Limanaki Agios Pavlos

-Also, a bit more than 45 km from Rhodes Town, the small port of Agios Pavlos features a tiny cove under the Castle of Lindos and is close to the ancient acropolis of Lindos.
+Also, a bit more than 45 km from Rhodes Town, the small port of Agios Pavlos features a tiny cove under the Castle of Lindos and is close to the ancient Acropolis of Lindos.
 A small white chapel is also dedicated to Saint Paul on the beach.

 This gorgeous shore is made of golden sand and pebbles, there are sunbeds for rent, and diving is available from the rock at one end of the beach.